reasonmii/ref_R/statQuest/PCA.md

 ```

 Lastly, let's look at how to use loading scores to determine
-which genes have the largest effect on where samples are plotted in the PCA plot
+</br>which genes have the largest effect on where samples are plotted in the PCA plot
-**★ The prcomp() function calls the loading scores rotation**
+</br>**★ The prcomp() function calls the loading scores rotation**
-There are loading scores for each PC
+</br>There are loading scores for each PC
-Here we're just going to look at the loading scores for PC1
+</br>Here we're just going to look at the loading scores for PC1
-since it accounts for 92% of the variation in the data
+</br>since it accounts for 92% of the variation in the data

 ```{r}
 loading_scores <- pca$rotation[,1]
 ```

 Genes that push samples to the left side of the graph will have large negative values
-and genes that push samples to the right will have large positive values
+</br>and genes that push samples to the right will have large positive values
-Since we're interested in both sets of genes,
+</br>Since we're interested in both sets of genes,
-we'll use the abs() function to sort based on the number's magnitude rather than from high to low
+</br>we'll use the abs() function to sort based on the number's magnitude rather than from high to low

 ```{r}
 gene_scores <- abs(loading_scores)